microsoft/LightGBM/docs/Parameters-Tuning.rst

 Decrease ``max_cat_threshold``
 ******************************

 LightGBM uses a `custom approach for finding optimal splits for categorical features <./Advanced-Topics.html#categorical-feature-support>`_.
-In this process, LightGBM explores explores splits that break a categorical feature into two groups.
+In this process, LightGBM explores splits that break a categorical feature into two groups.
 These are sometimes called "k-vs.-rest" splits.
 Higher ``max_cat_threshold`` values correspond to more split points and larger possible group sizes to search.

 Decrease ``max_cat_threshold`` to reduce training time.